Who's buried in Westminster Abbey?

 Elizabeth I

+Now we're getting to the juicy stuff.
 One of the most famous Westminster Abbey burials, Elizabeth I was the daughter of Henry VIII and Anne Boleyn.
 Her reign, known as the Elizabethan era, is famous for a golden age of poetry, drama and music, with playwrights such as Shakespeare and Christopher Marlowe leading the creative charge, as well as exploration and colonizing the 'New World' of the Americas and Caribbean, with explorers such as Francis Drake and Walter Raleigh navigating the seas.
 She never married or had children, and died after 44 years on the throne in 1603.
-She shares her grave with half-sister Mary I.
+She shares her grave with half-sister Mary I (sibling goals).

+Unfortuantely you won't be able to see her dad at Westminster Abbey.
 Henry VIII, the famously controversial English king, is buried in St. George's Chapel at Windsor Castle.
 He was responsible for sweeping religious and political changes during his tenure.
 He is buried next to his third wife Jane Seymour, who gave him a son, Edward VI.
-Their burial spot is quite detailed and regal, making clear how instrumental a role he played in English history.
-Discover more historical facts About Henry VIII
+Their burial spot is super detailed and regal, making clear how instrumental a role he played in English history.
+Wanna know more?
+Discover more historical facts About Henry VIII.

 Sir Isaac Newton

-Considered one of the most influential scientists of all time, Sir Isaac Newton was a physicist and mathematician known for his work on the laws of motion, gravitation, classical mechanics, calculus, planetary motion, optics and more.
+Considered one of the most influential scientists (and apple-watchers) of all time, Sir Isaac Newton was a physicist and mathematician known for his work on the laws of motion, gravitation, classical mechanics, calculus, planetary motion, optics and more.
 Among other accolades, he was made President of the Royal Society and was knighted by Queen Anne in 1705 and died in his sleep in 1727.
+At the time of his death, he was widely regarded as one of the greatest minds in history and his immense contributions to science granted him a burial spot among kings and queens at Westminster Abbey.

 Sir Charles Barry